bolt/docs/docs/installation/installation.md

 composer create-project bolt/project myprojectname
 ```

+## Step 3 (optional): Configure the database

+<p class="note"><strong>Note:</strong> This step is optional.
+If you are not
+sure about setting up a database connection, you can leave this step out.
+Bolt
+will automatically use a default SQLite database without further configuration
+needed.</p>
 Navigate into the newly created folder, and configure the database in `.env` or
 your environment variables, replacing `db_user`, `db_password` and `db_name`
 where appropriate: